Everything you need to know about expected goals

 Does xG take player skill into account?

+The other big reason is that it takes a long time for a player's 'finishing skill' to show up in the data in a robust way.
 That leads to articles like this, which point out that getting on the end of chances, rather than being a consistently clinical finisher, is the biggest influence in a player being a big goalscorer.

 (Lionel Messi is widely recognised in the analytics community as being a rare player who both gets high xG figures and consistently scores even more.
 Since the start of 2017/18, he's scored 30 goals more than xG would expect of him in domestic leagues.
 By comparison, Robert Lewandowski, Harry Kane, Karim Benzema have all scored around 13 extra, an average of just a couple per season.
 Cristiano Ronaldo has just an extra 4.2.
 Stats from FBref, correct as of 23 February 2022)